Pro Evolution Soccer: eFootball PES 2020

+Cover athlete: Lionel Messi (World).
+Serge Gnabry, Scott McTominay and Miralem Pjanić will become three ambassadors.

 eFootball PES 2020 (officially abbreviated as eFootball PES 2020, also known in Japan as eFootball Winning Eleven 2020) is the 19th installment in the game series. eFootball PES 2020 introduces a change in the name and a focus from Konami in the online gaming space.
 The game will also mark its installment of the UEFA Euro 2020, which was originally scheduled in the same year before being postponed to next year following to the COVID-19 pandemic.
 In place of a new edition for the 2020–21 season, eFootball PES 2020 will receive a content update, known as eFootball PES 2021 Season Update, while the development team works on the following game, eFootball and its first season entitled eFootball 2022, which will see the Fox Engine replaced by Unreal Engine 4 on its eighth and ninth-generation versions, as well as PC.

 In December 2019, Arsenal midfielder Mesut Özil was completely removed from the Mandarin version of eFootball PES 2020 in China following a tweet from Özil, himself a Muslim of Turkish descent, that characterized the Xinjiang internment camps as a "crackdown" on Uyghurs.
 According to NetEase Games, they stated his comments "hurt the feelings of Chinese fans and violated the sport's spirit of love and peace.
 We do not understand, accept or forgive this." Özil was later added during the 2022 April update.

 eFootball PES 2021 Season Update

+Cover athlete: Lionel Messi (Standard Edition).
+Cristiano Ronaldo, Alphonso Davies and Marcus Rashford will become three ambassadors.

 On 15 July 2020, it was announced that eFootball PES 2021 Season Update would be released in celebration of the series' 25th anniversary.
 Due to PES Productions focusing development efforts on eFootball 2022 for the ninth generation consoles, the game was based on the eFootball PES 2020 engine.

-Lionel Messi (Barcelona) is the cover star of the standard edition, alongside PES ambassadors Cristiano Ronaldo (Juventus), Alphonso Davies (Bayern Munich), and Marcus Rashford (Manchester United), each representing one of the game's partner clubs.

 Konami announced an exclusive multi-year partnership with A.S.
 Roma and S.S.
 Lazio, while A.C.
 Milan and Inter Milan are not featured after they signed exclusive partnership deals with EA Sports, and instead are known as Milano RN and Lombardia NA respectively.

 The Season Update was released for PlayStation 4, Xbox One and Windows on 15 September.